-Power Over Ethernet (POE): A Control4 device that is Ethernet controlled.
+Power Over Ethernet (POE): Network cabling that provides Ethernet connectivity and device power over a single cable for Control4 devices.

 programming: A machine-readable artificial language used to express computations that can be performed by a device.

 project tree: A tree view in Composer where the project is layered by the larger branches (Home, Office, etc.) and then the lower branches (floor, rooms, etc.), and finally to the leaf level (drivers).